 We encourage you to attend relevant industry and academic conferences to further your subject knowledge and take advantage of networking opportunities.
 When possible, we provide financial support for students to attend conferences (subject to availability).
 Where financial support is unavailable, you will need to self-fund conference attendance.

-Each year, the academic staff who are responsible for teaching or supervising MSc Applied Sport and Exercise Nutrition students are invited to nominate students for the following awards:
+Each year, the academic staff who are responsible for teaching or supervising MSc Applied Sport and Exercise Nutrition students are invited to nominate students for the following student prize awards:

 Powerbar Prize for Outstanding Professional Commitment in Sport and Exercise Nutrition